minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - IAM Authentication:
 - Security Group
 - No SSH available : except on RDS Custom
-- Audit Logs can be enabled
+- **Audit Logs can be enabled** and send to CloudWatch Logs for longer retention

+---

+Amazon RDS Proxy